xinzhan/core-services.en/help/interface/core-services/core-services.md

 For example, if the support section of your site is managed in a separate CMS, you might have a different Analytics JavaScript file for this section.
 If you deploy the Experience Cloud ID on your main site before you deploy the ID service to the support site, new visitors receive a legacy Analytics ID when they visit the support section, and visits that span both site sections are reported as different visits.

-Deploying the Experience Cloud ID Service on sites that are using multiple JavaScript files or other technologies (such as Flash) can cause coordination issues because you need to enable the Experience Cloud ID Service on all portions of your site at the same time.
+Deploying the Experience Cloud ID Service on sites that are using multiple JavaScript files or other technologies (such as Flash) can cause coordination issues because you must enable the Experience Cloud ID Service on all portions of your site at the same time.
 By configuring a grace period, new visitors to continue to receive an Analytics visitor ID from the ID service, so visitors can be consistently identified on sections of your site that have not been upgraded to use the visitor ID service.

 ## Step 7.
 Manage users and products {#section_B6E95F4E0E12483CB9DA99CBC0C5A4AF}